How we use Volunteer Time Off to nurture communities

 Our VTO benefit resonates with current employees and has been well received in recruitment and hiring as well.
 The 2015 Millennial Impact Report found that 77% of millennials were likely to volunteer if they could leverage their time and skills to benefit a cause.
 And, in action, we’ve found the millennials on our team were first in line to take advantage of the program.

-How to make it work for your company
+How to make volunteer time off work for your company

 But putting together a VTO program for your company can be tricky, especially if leadership doesn’t completely understand it.
 So we’re offering tips to start small and make it work for your organization.